The Crisis of Liberalism

 problems of poverty, turned increasingly to more radical and revolutionary

 ideologies.
-The result: competition without between nations for
+The result: Competition intensified between industrial nations for

-control of world markets and class struggle within between workers, bourgeois
+control of world markets, and Class Struggle split societies between industrial workers, bourgeois

 owners, obsolete craftspeople, obsolete aristocrats, and impatient students

 agitating for change.
-Furthermore, the competition between liberal nation
+The competition between liberal nation

 states for dominance of world trade led to brutal and dehumanizing

-imperialist campaigns around the world and an arms race that resulted in the
+imperialist colonialism around the world and an arms race that finally resulted in the

 catastrophe of World War I. The Innate Goodness of Humans Nationalist movements had unleashed irrational passions, and the